Road to Elm - Table of Contents

 Use within case

-You can destructure a record from the arguments and then use it in a case
+You can destructure a record from the arguments and then use it in a case...of within a tuple:

 tryCase { x, y } =